mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 context.set_auto_parallel_context(parallel_mode=ParallelMode.DATA_PARALLEL, device_num=8)
 ```

 Then set the checkpoint saving policy, optimizer and loss function as required.
-The code is as follows：
+The code is as follows:

 ```python
 # config checkpoint